tzolov/vagrant-pivotalhd/README.md

 ```
 (username: `admin`, password: `admin`)

-## User Configuration Properties
+## Vagrant Configuration Properties

-User the following [Vagrantfile](Vagrantfile) properties to customize your cluster deployment.
-For instructions how to create a custom `Blueprint` or `Host-Mapping` consult the [buleprints](blueprints) section.
+The following [Vagrantfile](Vagrantfile) configuration properties can be used to customize a cluster deployment.
+For instructions how to create a custom `Blueprint` or `Host-Mapping` read the [buleprints](blueprints) section.

 <table>
 	<thead>